zhangwei03020915/abp/docs/en/studio/running-applications.md

 ![solutioın-runner-properties](images/solution-runner/solutioın-runner-properties.png)

+- **Skip build before starting**: When enabled, application is started without build and it makes starting faster.
+This is useful when you are working on a single application out of multiple, so you don't need to build others everytime they start.
-When *Watch changes while running* is enable you should see an *eye* icon next to the application name.
+- **Watch changes while running**: When enabled, you should see an *eye* icon next to the application name.

 ![csharp-application-context-menu-run-connection](images/solution-runner/csharp-application-context-menu-run-connection.png)